Advanced Reactors Sub-Arena

 Develop a framework, implementation strategy, and plans and schedules to more fully integrate the use of risk insights into pre-application activities and the review of small modular reactor (SMR) applications.
 The NRC staff has developed risk-informed, integrated review framework incorporating performance-based approaches to better align review resources with SSC safety and risk significance, consistent with regulatory requirements.
 The framework will be available for pre-application and post-application activities for light-water SMR licensing actions submitted under 10 CFR Part 52.
 Participation in the framework by applicants is optional and the requirements for applicants and applications are not changed.
 As part of the framework, the staff is developing Design Specific Review Standards (DSRSs) for use with designs by applicants that choose to engage the NRC in pre-application activities.
 The staff has developed a DSRS for the mPower(tm) design and is currently preparing another DSRS for the NuScale design.

 Staff issued SECY 11-0024 (2/18/2011) to address this issue and the Commission issued an SRM dated 5/11/2011 to the staff approving the approach outlined in the SECY.

 The staff created NUREG-0800 Standard Review Plan Introduction, Part 2, to describe and implement a risk-informed, integrated review framework for light-water SMRs.
-The revised SRP has received public comments and the final document is in concurrence.
+The revised SRP received public comments and the final document was published in January 2014.

 To request additional information, Contact Us About Risk-Informed, Performance-Based Regulation.